jessfraz/blog/content/post/personal-infrastructure.md

 for my personal infrastructure.
 If you missed "part one", you should check out [Home Lab is the Dopest Lab](https://blog.jessfraz.com/post/home-lab-is-the-dopest-lab/).

-I run a lot of little things to make my life easier, like a CI and bots.
-And a bunch of things just for the lolz.
+I run a lot of little things to make my life easier, like a CI, some bots, and a bunch of services just for the lolz.
 This post will go over all of those.

 Let's start with the most useful.

 ### Continuous Integration

 I host my own continuous integration server.
-Yes, you guess it... it's Jenkins.
+Yes, you guessed it... it's Jenkins.
 I use the Jenkins DSL plugin to keep everything in sync.
 You can find all my DSLs in my repo [github.com/jessfraz/jenkins-dsl](https://github.com/jessfraz/jenkins-dsl).
 This has all the configurations for views, keeps forks up to date, mirrors all my